Oława: History

 Oława began to develop during the 11th or early 12th century at a site that was protected by the rivers Oder and Oława, when it was part of the Piast-ruled Kingdom of Poland.
 It was first mentioned as Oloua in a document of 1149 confirming Piotr Włostowic's donation to the abbey of St. Vincent in Wrocław.
-In 1206 Oława became one of the residential towns of the dukes of the Silesian Piast dynasty, who also granted Oława the status of a town in 1234.
+In 1206 Oława became one of the residential towns of the dukes of the Silesian branch of the Piast dynasty, who also granted Oława the status of a town in 1234.
 As a result of the fragmentation of Poland, Oława at various times formed part of the duchies of Silesia, Legnica and Brzeg.

 During its history Oława was destroyed completely three times.
-In 1241 it was destroyed during the First Mongol invasion of Poland, in 1448 by the Hussites, and again in 1634 during the Thirty Years' War.
-After the Polish King Casimir III had renounced his rights on Silesia with the contract of Trenčín in 1335, Silesia became until 1806 a part of the Holy Roman Empire as a Bohemian fief, although the town remained under the rule of the Polish Piast dynasty as part of the Duchy of Legnica until 1675.
+In 1241 it was destroyed during the first Mongol invasion of Poland, in 1448 by the Hussites, and again in 1634 during the Thirty Years' War.
+After the Polish King Casimir III had renounced his rights on Silesia with the Treaty of Trenčín in 1335, Silesia became until 1806 a part of the Bohemian Crown, although the town remained under the rule of the Polish Piast dynasty as part of the Duchy of Legnica until 1675.
 In 1526, when the Habsburgs gained the Bohemian crown, Silesia came under Austrian suzerainty.
 In 1527 with the Reformation High German language came in use and with it the first usage of the version of the town's name Ohlau is reported.
 Following the death of the last Silesian Piast duke George IV William of Legnica in 1675, Oława ceased to be a residence town.
 In spite of Habsburg political influence, in the 17th century, the town was still part of the territory dominated by the Polish language.
 Oława found itself again under Polish rule, when Polish prince James Louis Sobieski, son of King John III Sobieski, became duke of Oława in years 1691–1737.
 Together with most of Silesia, the town became part of the Kingdom of Prussia in 1742.

 The 18th and 19th centuries were a period of economic growth and Oława (then as Ohlau) became well known as a centre of tobacco-growing.
-Ethnic Polish traditions and population also remained strong in the area, with a large influx of people from nearby Congress Poland.
 In 1842 a railroad between Ohlau and Wrocław, the first in Silesia, was opened.
+Ethnic Polish traditions and population remained strong in the area.
 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland during the January Uprising in 1863.
+Folkorist Julius Roger noted local Polish folk songs in his 1863 work, and a substantial concentration of Poles in and around the town was still noted in 1896.